 The document is broken down into eight categories: agriculture; economic development; energy and climate; housing; historic and cultural resources; natural resources, open space and recreation; services and facilities; and transportation and circulation.
 A copy of the draft goals and vision can be found on the town’s website, www.townofgb.org.

 The goals touch on a wide range of initiatives, from promoting local agriculture and energy conservation to upgrading blighted "gateway" properties and diversifying the housing stock.
-The draft goals also call for preserving open space, improving walkability and neighborhood connections, and revitalizing certain privately and publicly owned historic properties.

 One of the biggest lessons from the process so far, Rembold said, is how all of these issues are interrelated.